Cazoo Ltd

 -

-Explanation was hidden in tooltip
+Explanation was hidden in a tooltip, easy to miss

 -